KingdokRagnarok/ActuarialTools/README.md

 The initial version of this tool is intended to replicate most of the capabilities of the SOA Annuity Factor Calculator (https://afc.soa.org/).
 It will likely include all the features that the SOA calculator has, and it is intended to include some additional features (flexible discount rate inputs, alternate Beneficiary Mortality, and any other features I feel like adding).
 For now, the only output is a PVF, but I may add add some alternate outputs (nPx, nQx, discount factors, validation tools, etc).
 The PVF calc is contained within the Annuity_Factor_Calculator file.

-The UtilityCode.ipynb has blocks of code for creating certain files needed for the PVF calculator: MortTables.parquet, and userInputs.txt
+The UtilityCode.ipynb has blocks of code for creating certain files needed for the PVF calculator: MortTables.parquet, MortProjectionScale_1d.parquet, MortProjectionScale_2d.parquet, and userInputs.txt
-Long-term, I anticipate MortTables will continue to be held in a parquet file.
-Another one will be needed for Projection Scales, and another for interest rate arrays - thought I do need to figure out how the input for that will work.
+Another parquet may be needed for interest rate arrays - thought I do need to figure out how the input for that will work, since the user may be uploading those.
 The currently used inputs string will probably be enhanced by a UI for passing inputs from the user, but until then it is convenient for me to directly modify a Python Dict and save it to a .txt file.

 My initital intent was to use the SOA AFC Calculator to exactly match my calculations.
 However, because I am not intending to exactly match the calculator in the long term, my testing process now defines a maximimum error from the SOA AFC results.
 I intend to use the SOA Calculator to get directionally close to the correct calculation, but to use my own actuarial knowledge to confirm the correctness of the calculations.
 As of the current date, my own actuarial knowledge indicates that not all intended features of the calculator have been built, and for some of those that have been built (specifically some Payment Frequency Options) I cannot confirm why they do not match the SOA calculator.
-Therefore, as of the current date, I would not recommend using this tool.
+Therefore, as of the current date, I would not recommend using this tool for any purpose other than